Rebecca Mahoney

 Now the Memory Eater is loose.
 Alana’s mistake could cost Whistler Beach everything—unless she can figure out how to retrieve her own memories and recapture the monster.
 But as Alana delves deeper into her family’s magic and the history of her town, she discovers a shocking secret at the center of the Harlow family business and learns that tampering with memories never comes without a price.

-Pre-order from: Penguin Random House Amazon Barnes and Noble Indiebound
+Order from: Penguin Random House Amazon Barnes and Noble Indiebound

 Order signed copies from: Porter Square Books